cjabradshaw/InvasiveSppCostsAustralia/README.md

 ## ENDNOTE LIBRARIES
 Also included are two versions of an Endnote library containing the source references for the database
-- AustraliaCostsInvasiveSppEndnote.enlx (Endnote compressed library)
+- <a href="https://github.com/cjabradshaw/InvasiveSppCostsAustralia/blob/master/AustraliaCostsInvasiveSppEndnote.enlx">AustraliaCostsInvasiveSppEndnote.enlx</a> (Endnote compressed library)
-- AustraliaCostsInvasiveSppEndnote.zip (zipped Endnote .enl file and data)
+- <a href="https://github.com/cjabradshaw/InvasiveSppCostsAustralia/blob/master/AustraliaCostsInvasiveSppEndnote.zip">AustraliaCostsInvasiveSppEndnote.zip</a> (zipped Endnote .enl file and data)